manassaloi/manassaloi.github.io/_posts/2020-12-19-vc-frameworks.markdown

 - Ability to get to product/market fit, ability to build a team to scale without the wheels coming off, ability to build an organization that can prosecute many products and markets in parallel - [Marc Andreessen](https://mobile.twitter.com/pmarca/status/1494888502047113216)
 - 7Cs - [Lorimer Ventures](https://wire.insiderfinance.io/the-7-cs-of-venture-investing-95da2411c26a)
 - Pop Culture Fit, Scalable Growth, New Habits, Founder's Unique Insight - [Jeremy Liew, Lightspeed](https://www.youtube.com/watch?v=Wl9PobLeUXo)
+- Where are the eval scores rising most quickly?
+Will this be disrupted by the model in the future? - [Victor Lazarte, Benchmark](https://manassaloi.com/2025/06/13/victor-ai-investing-benchmark.html)